 HowTo Migrate Netapp CIFS Shares Associated Volume Steps

-Migrating CIFS shares and associated volume in Netapp Cluster Mode is such a easy all you need is to move volume from one aggregate to another aggregate, associated LIF will still access CIFS Shares.
+Migrating CIFS shares and associated volume in Netapp Cluster Mode is such an easy all you need is to move volume from one aggregate to another aggregate, associated LIF will still access CIFS Shares.
 We are not going to talk about cluster mode.
-In this article we are going to see HowTo Migrate Netapp CIFS Shares Associate Volume Step By Step Guide.
+In this article, we are going to see HowTo Migrate Netapp CIFS Shares Associate Volume Step By Step Guide.

 Migrate Netapp CIFS Shares steps